Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab4design.md

 ## Unanswered Questions
 - recover the transaction?
 - Function and number of dirty_bits(B_DIRTY)
+- How to ensure that Copy-On-Write traps are allowed in Kernel mode
 ## Time Estimation

 - Disk Write Enable:               5 hr